sglavoie/sglavoie.github.io-source/content/automation/0004_bash_history_cleaner.md

 Performance-wise, this scans ~8,300 lines per second on my modest Intel Core i5 laptop with files of over 200,000 lines long.
-Not that I type so much stuff in the terminal: I just duplicated many lines <i class="fas fa-smile"></i>.
+Not that I type so much stuff in the terminal: I just duplicated many lines.

 ----